-Shae Braxton joined the Virginia softball coaching staff in August 2019.
-Braxton will work primarily on the defensive side of the ball with the Cavaliers.
+Shae Braxton joined the Virginia softball coaching staff in August 2019 and is entering her second season with the Cavaliers in 2021.
+Braxton works primarily on the defensive side of the ball with the Cavaliers.

 Prior to arriving on Grounds, Braxton spent two seasons as an assistant coach at Bethune-Cookman.
 During her two seasons with the Wildcats, Bethune-Cookman produced a pair of conference championships and NCAA Tournament appearances.
 The NCAA appearances were the first for the Wildcats since 2012.